You and Your CourseOpportunities

 e) Other appropriate measures such as family-friendly hours and flexible working arrangements;

-f) Access to leave entitlements under the James Cook University Enterprise Agreement including personal and carers leave, annual leave and long service leave.
+f) Access to leave entitlements under the James Cook University Enterprise Agreement including domestic and family violence leave, personal and carer's leave, annual leave and long service leave.

 Leave absences will be determined by the individual's situation through negotiation between the staff member and appropriate line manager.

-All personal information given in relation to situations of domestic violence will be kept confidential.
+All personal information given in relation to situations of domestic and family violence will be kept confidential.
 No information will be kept on an employee’s personnel file without their express permission.

-James Cook University will co-operate with all legal orders protecting a staff member experiencing domestic violence.
+James Cook University will co-operate with all legal orders protecting a staff member experiencing domestic and family violence.

 Deputy Vice Chancellor, Services and Resources